 Ultrasound Exams

-The reflected sound waves are converted by the transducer back into electrical impulses that are analyzed by a computer.
+Ultrasound uses sound waves to view your body internally to help diagnose if something is wrong or not working properly.
+It can help diagnose causes of pain, swelling and infection.
+A specialized transducer allows for these sound waves to be directed into the body over organs or structures of interest.
+The reflected sound waves are then converted by the transducer back into electrical impulses that are analyzed by a computer.
 The computer uses this information to construct an image or picture of the organ.

 PREPARATION: